 How long should my term life policy last?

-Choose a term that covers your longest financial obligation.
+Choose a term length that covers your longest financial obligation.
 Most experts recommend a term that lasts until your youngest child is financially independent or until your mortgage is paid off.

 Will my rates increase during my term life policy?